sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

    - **Personal Access Token**: Your VSTS Personal Access Token

-   We will use this endpoint later in the release because agent registration with deployment group requires access to your VSTS project.
+   Created endpoint is used in release definition in later exercise.
+We create this connection because  agent registration with deployment group requires access to your VSTS project.

    <img src="images/vsts.png">

 ## Exercise 2: Creating Deployment Group

-[Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/) in VSTS make it easier to organize the servers that you want to use to host your app.
-A deployment group is a collection of machines with a VSTS agent on each of them.
+[Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/) in VSTS makes it easier to organize the servers that you want to use to host your app.
+A deployment group is a collection of machines with a VSTS deployment agent on each of them.
 Each machine interacts with VSTS to coordinate deployment of your app.

 1. Go to **Deployment Groups** under **Build & Release** tab.
 Click **Add deployment group** .

    <img src="images/add_deploymentgroup.png">

 2. Provide  **Deployment group name**, and click create.
-We will see the registration script generated.
+You will see the registration script generated.

    <img src="images/name_dg.png">